abmmhasan/test/docs/di/usage.rst

 Normally, this method won't be needed unless you need to send in some extra parameter to the constructor.

+You don't need registerClass() for this

 .. code:: php
-    :caption: you don't need registerClass() for this
-    :name: registerClass.no-need.example

     class GithubProfile
     {